 Mostly, RAM slots are designed in such a way that you can only insert the memory chip in one particular orientation.

 For reference, earlier machines between the 1980s and late 1990s used SIMM (Single Inline Memory Module) type memory modules.

 You might’ve heard terms like LGA 1150 or AM3+.
 Getting the correct socket type for a processor is a common dilemma faced when we assemble a computer, for example, a desktop machine.
 So, what exactly is a socket?
 A socket is a place where the microprocessor or CPU sits on the motherboard.
 Due to the socket, a microprocessor doesn’t need to be soldered to the motherboard.
 We can remove it anytime, as per our will.

 LGA (Land Grid Array) – In this, the pins are present on the socket.

 PGA (Pin Grid Array) – In this, the pins are present on the CPU chip.

-It is an IC present on the motherboard that is responsible for the creation of a communication channel between the CPU and various components like memory, and peripheral devices connected to the motherboard.
-Without a chipset, all the different parts will not be able to talk to the central processing unit and this will directly affect the performance of the computer.
-Chipset consists of two parts:
+It is an IC present on the motherboard that is responsible for creating a communication channel between the CPU and various components like memory, and peripheral devices connected to the motherboard.
+Without a chipset, all the different parts will not be able to talk to the central processing unit, and this will directly affect the performance of the computer.
+The chipset consists of two parts: